-Lynn was told that her clingy, selectively mute six-year-old daughter, who had been selectively mute for over three years, “would grow out of it”.
+Lynn was told that her clingy, selectively mute (for 3 years) six-year-old daughter, would grow out of it”.
 After parenting therapy via telephone “it’s a whole new world”.

 Dad said their 7 year old is “100%” cured.
 Mom said “99%”.

-Processing with SM 7 year old.
+Processing with 7 year old.
 Helping the SM child identify thoughts and feelings.

 “Mike”, a 35-year old with SM and social anxiety describes his “avoidance of talking” because he thought “he had nothing to say” and his process of his healing.